bsiepe/BGGM-mod/README.md

 if (!requireNamespace("remotes")) {
   install.packages("remotes")
 }
-remotes::install_github("donaldRwilliams/BGGM")
+remotes::install_github("donaldRwilliams/BGGMmod")
 ```

 ## Overview

-The methods in **BGGM** build upon existing algorithms that are
+The methods in **BGGMmod** build upon existing algorithms that are
 well-known in the literature.
-The central contribution of **BGGM** is to
+The central contribution of **BGGMmod** is to
 extend those approaches:

 1. Bayesian estimation with the novel matrix-F prior distribution